-Conversion: The transformation of a oneM2M output document into an Partners deliverable following the Partners’ recognized processes.
+Conversion: The transformation of a oneM2M output document into a Partner Type 1deliverable following the Partners’ recognized processes.

-Delegate: An individual taking part in a TSG/WG meeting physically or by electronic means.
+Delegate: An individual taking part in a TP/WG meeting physically or by electronic means.

 Drafting Rules: A document approved by the Partners providing rules for the drafting of oneM2M Technical Specifications and Technical Reports.